remix-run/react-router/packages/react-router/docs/guides/migrating.md

 With v4, you should use the lifecycle methods of the component rendered by a `<Route>`.
 Instead of `onEnter`, you would use `componentDidMount` or `componentWillMount`.
 Where you would use `onUpdate`, you can use `componentDidUpdate` or `componentWillUpdate` (or possibly `componentWillReceiveProps`). `onLeave` can be replaced with `componentWillUnmount`.

+### Optional parameters

+in v3 you declared optional parameters as so: `path="/entity/:entityId(/:parentId)"` (here `prentId` is optional)

+in v4 the syntax is changed to: `path="/entity/:entityId/:parentId?"`

+### `routeParams`

+In v3 `Component` that matched location was given `routeParams` object via `props` containing required data from the react-router

+In v4 `match` property is passed to `Route`'s `Component`.
+Use it instead of `routeParams`.

+### `query` object

+In react-router v4 there is no `query` property on `location` object no more.
+Only unparsed searched string on `search` property.

+You can either implement your own search parsing logic, relevant for your application needs, or use ready implementations.

+You can also add v3-like `query` property on `location` object by using [qhistory](https://github.com/pshrmn/qhistory) package.

+Read more regarding intentions for this change, and possible solution in this [Issue](https://github.com/ReactTraining/react-router/issues/4410)

 ### `<Switch>`

 In v3, you could specify a number of child routes, and only the first one that matched would be rendered.